Carbon-42/chat-app/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)
+[![Product Name Screen Shot][product-screenshot]](https://example.com) The Chit Chat app for mobile devices uses React Native.
+The app will provide users with a chat interface and options to share images and their location.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `carbon-42`, `chat-app`, `twitter_handle`, `brad-richardson-6`, `email_client`, `email`, `CHIT CHAT`, `project_description` -->